 The disease most Raccoons die from is distemper, a virus.
 But they also can carry other diseases, including rabies, a virus that’s lethal to both the animals and humans.
 Carried in saliva, rabies is transmitted through biting.
 Rabies, of course, is a serious matter, but to put it in perspective, fewer than 2,000 Raccoons across the country were found infected with rabies in 2011 (the most recent report from the U.S. Centers for Disease Control).
 So, you can see that the percentage of infected animals is quite low within a population of animals that inhabits nearly the entire country.

 Symptoms of rabies include a sickly appearance, loss of coordination and being abnormally vocal.
 Some rabid raccoons have no noticeable symptoms, however.
 If you should see abnormal behavior, call your local Animal Control Office.
 Always stay away from wild animals, even cute little raccoons.
 If you’re bitten, whether you believe a raccoon is rabid or not, immediately see your doctor to get rabies shots for yourself — they are the only thing that will save your life.
-Note that raccoons, although nocturnal, sometimes forage in daytime, especially nursing mothers who need extra nutrition.
+Note that raccoons, although nocturnal, sometimes forage in the daytime, especially nursing mothers who need extra nutrition.

 Raccoons like to create community latrines, places where they all go to defecate.
 Latrines may be located on any kind of flat surface that’s located off the ground, such as woodpiles, large rocks, roofs and decks, but sometimes at the fork or base of a tree.
 They may also use attics and other indoor spaces, when accessible.
 Their feces are tube-shaped and about the diameter of a nickel or dime.
 Fresh feces are usually darker, but not always, and older feces are lighter in color.

 The latrines are more than just unsettling and unsanitary piles of feces.
 They’re also hazardous, because they may hold the eggs of Baylisascaris procyonis, a harmful roundworm, which lives in the intestines of infected raccoons.
 Raccoons are the primary host of this parasite whose eggs are expelled in feces.
 If the eggs are inadvertently ingested by other animals, including humans, the hatched larvae travel through the body and cause serious damage to the eyes, brain and spinal cord.
 The incidence of roundworms in humans is very low — only 25 cases in the U.S. since 2003.
 Still, if you see a latrine in your yard, it’s a good idea to clean it up — especially if you have small children, who are more likely to put contaminated fingers or objects into their mouths.
 Pets should be kept away from the latrine, also.
 It’s important to be careful when cleaning up a latrine.
-Indoor latrines are especially hazardous and it’s best to leave cleanup to a professional.
-Important instructions for cleaning up indoor and outdoor latrines
+Indoor latrines are especially hazardous and it’s best to leave the cleanup to a professional.

 ¹The others are the Crab-eating Raccoon of Panama and Central America and the critically endangered Cozumel Raccoon of Cozumel Island (off Mexico).